architjoshihs/hl-twitter/readme.txt

 Auto-tweeting, having HL Twitter tweet a new message whenever you publish a post or page, is disabled by default.
 To enable it go to Twitter -> Settings in your WordPress admin.
 You can also change the default text that is shown in the tweet.
 When publishing a new post or page, you will not be able to choose whether or not to tweet for this post.

+= The Tweet Archive page doesn't load =

+This is an issue caused by updates to WordPress, going to Settings -> Permalinks and saving should fix it.

+= Some of my tweets have the wrong links! =

+For example: http://twitter.com/Username/status/123456789 displays as http://twitter.com/Username/status/123456000.

+This was an issue caused by certain versions of PHP truncating the IDs when it loaded them from Twitter.
+This was fixed in Version 2011.3.11, apologies to anyone who was affected by this issue.

 == Screenshots ==

 1. Example user list showing tweet, follower and friend counts.
 2. Default widget styling with the WordPress TwentyTen theme.

 == Changelog ==

+= 2011.3.11 =
+* Added a brand new archive page system which lets you browse all the tweets stored by HL Twitter on your blog.
+* General code maintenance
+* FIXED: A critical bug caused by some versions of PHP json_encode where IDs were truncated e.g. 123456789 became 123456000.
+Very sorry to anyone who was affected by this.

 = 2011.3.7 =
 * Fixed deleting tweets